Arts OutWest is an independent incorporated association, under the Associations Incorporation Act 2009.

 The Board’s job is to manage the organisation including financial management and to ensure that the organisation is compliant and functioning well.
 The Board appoints and manages the Executive Director who is in turn responsible for managing the staff.
 We have an appointed skills-based board.

-Chair – Fran Charge, President Oberon Arts Council (Oberon)
+Chair – Fran Charge, Chair of Oberon Arts Council and member of Oberon Business and Tourism Association (Oberon)

-Treasurer – Amanda Spalding, chartered accountant, Principal Amanda Spalding Consulting (Orange)
+Treasurer – Amanda Spalding, Principal Amanda Spalding Consulting (Orange)

 Secretary – Margot Jolly, heritage consultant (Forbes)